2019 Civil War Conference Speakers & Guides:

-Ted Alexander is the co-founder and host of our seminars.
-He is the author, editor, or contributor to 10 books on the Civil War and other aspects of American history, and more than 200 book reviews and articles for publications such as Civil War Times and The Washington Times.
+Ted Alexanderis the co-founder and host of our seminars.
+He is the author, editor, or contributor to 10 books on the Civil War and other aspects of American history, as well as more than 200 book reviews and articles for publications such as Civil War Times and The Washington Times.
 He recently retired as the Chief Historian at Antietam National Battlefield.

 Dennis Frye is the Chief Historian at Harpers Ferry National Historical Park.
-He has appeared numerous times as a commentator on PBS, The History Channel, The Discovery Channel, and A&E. Frye is the author of more than 77 articles and seven books.
+He has appeared numerous times as a commentator on PBS, The History Channel, The Discovery Channel, and A&E. Frye is the author of more than 98 articles and nine books.
 His latest is September Suspense: Lincoln’s Union in Peril.

 Perry Jamieson is a retired historian with the Department of the Defense and the author of numerous books on the Civil War, tactics and other aspects of military history such as Attack and Die: Civil War Military Tactics and the Southern Heritage, co-authored with Grady McWhitney.
 His other works include Crossing the Deadly Ground: United States Army Tactics, 1865-1899 and Winfield Scott Hancock: Gettysburg Hero.